rage/programming-23/data/part-4/1-vscode.md

 <img src="4_1_8.png">

 The debugger has a _Debug console_ tab, which lets you evaluate expressions with the current values stored in the variables.
-For example, you can check the value of the Boolean epxression in the condition of the loop:
+For example, you can check the value of the Boolean expression in the condition of the loop:

 <img src="4_1_9.png">